Background image

 Marissa's Story

-Marissa Williamson Pohlman, a proud Ngarrindjeri woman, will become the first indigenous Australian female boxer to fight at the Olympics when she enters the ring in Paris.
+Marissa Williamson Pohlman, a proud Ngarrindjeri woman, became the first indigenous Australian female boxer to fight at the Olympics.

 Marissa booked her ticket to the 2024 Olympics when she overcame a knee injury to claim gold at the 2023 Pacific Games in Honiara, Solomon Islands, defeating New Zealand’s Cara Wharerau in the 66kg final.

-“Never in my life did I think I could go to an Olympic Games,” Marissa said.
+“Never in my life did I think I could go to an Olympic Games,” Marissa said after qualifying for the Olympics.
 “I was just a lost foster kid at one point and four short years later, I’m travelling the world with the sport I love and I just qualified for the Olympics.

 “I hope there’s kids who might see this and know there can be a future and it can get better.”